andrewhathaway/Winterfell/README.md

 Winterfell allows you to build up complex, multi-page forms with conditional questions, validation and conditional-page switching via a JSON schema, rendered by React.

-Winterfell was initially made for a project in the legal sector that required a large, complex form with questions that would result in more questions or different pages when you clicked next.
+Winterfell was initially made for a project in a sector that required a large, complex form with questions that would result in more questions or different pages when you clicked next.
 With an easy to write schema and a high level of customisation, comes a great power.

 [View Demo](http://winterfell.andrewhathaway.net) -
 [Follow me on Twitter](http://twitter.com/andrewhathaway)